rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

       netbios-ssn     139/udp
       ...
       ```

 2. Match and delete (`d`)

-    It's similar to printing, except that the operation command is replaced with `d` and the -n option is not required.
+    It is similar to printing, except that the operation command is replaced with `d` and the -n option is not required.

     * Delete all lines that match the udp string, and delete all comment lines, and delete all Blank line